alberteddu/albertopiu.com/content/pine/docs/01-introduction/introduction.md

 You can download the latest .phar executable [here][latest].

-After that, you can add the executable to the `$PATH` and just use `pine`.
+After that, you can add the executable to the `$PATH` and just use `pine` from the command line.
 At this point, you can create a new site with:

 ```bash
 pine new blog # Where blog is the name of your site